melaniemercado/IS601MidtermProject/Command.md

 	* Example: Image

  PWD:

 	* pwd prints the name of the working directory.
 This will allow you to always know what directory you are working in if you ever forget.

         * Example: Image

+ MV:

+	* The mv command allows you to move one file from one directory into another.
+To move a file into a directory, use mv with the source file as the first argument and destination directory as the second argument.

+	* Example: Image